Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 5: Spellsight

-As a Magic action, you can awaken your senses to the presence of magic within 30 feet as if you had cast *[Detect Magic]*.
-While this sense is active, you can touch an object and gain knowledge as if you had cast *[Identify]*.
+As a Magic action, you can awaken your senses to the presence of magic within 30 feet as if you had cast [:spell-level-1: Detect Magic].
+While this sense is active, you can touch an object and gain knowledge as if you had cast [:spell-level-1: Identify].
 This special sense requires your Concentration, and it lasts for 1 minute.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-[Detect Magic]: ../../spells/description/core/level-1.md#detect-magic
+[:spell-level-1: Detect Magic]: ../../spells/description/core/level-1.md#detect-magic
-[Identify]: ../../spells/description/core/level-1.md#identify
+[:spell-level-1: Identify]: ../../spells/description/core/level-1.md#identify

 ### Level 6: Ethereal Jaunt